 Whether or not you are celebrating the season at home, you can bring a few small touches that can boost your sense of calm and happiness.

 One of these are fragrant soy candles, perfumed with essential oils like lavender – known

-Other relaxing items to bring include spiritual-inspired statues, fragrant flowers, and plants.
+Other relaxing items to bring include spiritual-inspired statues, fragrant flowers, and plants or massage chairs.
 Studies have also shown that indoor plants not only make us more productive but also lower our sense of psychological stress.

 Be Realistic About Shopping